-For Out-of-Network Providers, the Allowed Amount means charges equivalent to 150% of Medicare, and as established by the Board of Trustees on an annual basis, or charges as established by the Program's utilization of health care cost management services (i.e. Fair Market Pricing), less any adjustments applied according to the Program's Utilization Review Program, or the Program's AWP provision (see below).
-Out-of-Network Providers are not under any obligation to accept the Program's Allowed Amount as payment in full and may bill Covered Members up to the billed charge after the Program has paid its portion.
+Unless otherwise provided below (See "No Surprise Billing: Out-of-Network Emergency Services & Out-of-Network Providers at In-Network Facilities"), for Out-of-Network Providers, the Allowed Amount means charges equivalent to 150% of Medicare, and as established by the Board of Trustees on an annual basis, or charges as established by the Program's utilization of health care cost management services (i.e. Fair Market Pricing), less any adjustments applied according to the Program's Utilization Review Program, or the Program's AWP provision (see below).
+Generally, Out-of-Network Providers are not under any obligation to accept the Program's Allowed Amount as payment in full and may bill Covered Members up to the billed charge after the Program has paid its portion.
 Covered Members will be responsible for all amounts billed by Out-of-Network Providers in excess of the Allowed Amount (in addition to the Covered Member's applicable cost share of the Allowed Amount).